English Baccalaureate: Calculation of an individual students average point score (EBacc APS)

 Added together, this gives a total maximum point score of six times nine thus 54.

 An average of the five pillars is taken, that is the total point score divided by 6, which is the student's 'Average point score'.
-As an indication in England this figure for girls 2018 was 4.33.
+As an indication in England this figure for girls in 2018 was 4.33.

 Calculation of a school’s EBacc APS (average point score)

 Sum the EBacc average point score for all pupils at the end of key stage 4, then divide that by the number of pupils in the group.

 Criticism and comment

 EDSK report: ‘A Step Baccward’

-Published in 2019, this report shows that "Percentage of GCSE pupils entered for all EBacc components" flat-lined in 2014 at under 40%, and that "Percentage of GCSE pupils who pass all the EBacc components" flat-lined in 2013 at under 25%.
+Published in 2019, this report by the think tank Education and Skills (EDSK) shows that "Percentage of GCSE pupils entered for all EBacc components" flat-lined in 2014 at under 40%, and that "Percentage of GCSE pupils who pass all the EBacc components" flat-lined in 2013 at under 25%.
 It then comments on the Sutton Trust findings that the measure widens the achievement gap for disadvantaged children.

 It notes that the original aim was to switch children towards academic subjects and this was partially achieved and schools had switched resources.
 There had been a drop in exam entry in other crucial subjects and a loss of teachers.
-However, now schools are confused as to the purpose, particularly the claim that it will help students to get into high status university.
+However, now schools are confused as to the purpose, particularly the claim that it will help students to get into high status universities.
 Parents, when polled, said they didn't need more indicators about their school but were worried about the narrowing of the curriculum and its impact on non-EBacc subjects.
 Additionally, almost all schools were experiencing significant problems with recruiting enough teachers of EBacc subjects, especially science and mathematics.

-EDSK questions the need for an EBacc indicator, as its function is duplicated by the Progress 8/ Attainment 8 indicator, that has been in place since 2016.
+EDSK questioned the need for an EBacc indicator, as its function is duplicated by the Progress 8 and Attainment 8 indicator that has been in place since 2016.